ueberdosis/tiptap/docs/api/marks/strike.md

 ---
-description: Cut through the words you wrote, if you’re too afraid to delete it.
+description: Cut through the words you wrote if you’re too afraid to delete it.
 icon: strikethrough
 ---